johnpark51/rate-my-washroom/Capstone Proposal.md

 - As a user, I want navigation tips to be able to access these washrooms with ease
 - As a user, I want to be able to review washrooms, providing helpful information to other potential users of these washrooms
 - As a user, I want to view a list of all washrooms in a certain area that meet my criteria/preferences (cleanliness, accessibility, size, urinal, handicapped friendly, temperature etc.)
-- As a user, I want to see the washrooms I've visited in the past and how much I enjoyed them

 ## Implementation